supervisely-ecosystem/cvat-to-sly/import_cvat/README.md

 **Step 3:** Press the `Run` button<br>

 After completing the `Step 3️⃣`, the application will start converting and copying your projects to Supervisely, after completing the process the application will automatically stops.<br>

+ℹ️ Currently conversion of Cuboid geometry is not supported, corresponding annotations will be skipped.<br>
+ℹ️ Supervisely doesn't support Ellipse geometry, this kind of labels will be skipped.<br>

 ## Acknowledgement